TERREMEMBER/znbase/docs/content/stable/explore/transactions/distributed-transactions-ysql.md

 ## Overview of transaction control

-This section explains how a distributed transaction works in YugabyteDB.
+This section explains how a distributed transaction works in ZNbaseDB.
 We will use the example table below to describe the control flow of a simple transaction.

 ```sql
 CREATE TABLE accounts (